Clotted cream: History

 The Oxford Companion to Food follows traditional folklore by suggesting it may have been introduced to Cornwall by Phoenician traders in search of tin.
 It is similar to kaymak (or kajmak), a Near Eastern delicacy that is made throughout the Middle East, southeast Europe, Iran, Afghanistan, India, and Turkey.
 A similar clotted cream known as urum (өрөм) is also made in Mongolia.

 Contemporary ancient food experts, noting Strabo's commentaries on Britain, (Note: "They live off their herds ...
 As they have mines of tin and lead, they give these metals and hides from their cattle to the sea traders ... instead of olive oil they use butter.") have proposed that the early Britons would have probably clotted their cream to preserve its freshness.

-More recently, regional archaeologists have associated the stone fogou (dial. 'fuggy-hole'), or souterrains, found across Atlantic Britain, France and Ireland as a possible form of "cold store" for dairy production of milk, cream, and cheese in particular.
+In the 21st century, regional archaeologists have associated the stone fogou (dial. 'fuggy-hole'), or souterrains, found across Atlantic Britain, France and Ireland as a possible form of "cold store" for dairy production of milk, cream, and cheese in particular.
 Similar functions are ascribed to the linhay (or 'linney') stone-built form, often used as a dairy in later medieval longhouses in the same regions.

 A 'Cow Man' weighs milk at Dartington, 1942.

 It has long been disputed whether clotted cream originated in Devon or Cornwall, and which county makes it best.
 There is evidence that the monks of Tavistock Abbey were making clotted cream in the early 14th century.
 After their abbey had been ransacked by Vikings in AD 997, the monks rebuilt it with the help of Ordulf, Earl of Devon.
 In a BBC report, local historians claimed local workers were drafted in to help with the repairs, and the monks rewarded them with bread, clotted cream, and strawberry preserves.
 The 1658 cookery book The Compleat Cook had a recipe for "clouted cream".